plenoptic-org/plenoptic/docs/tutorials/advanced/Display.md

 po.tools.display.plot_representation(data=rep);
 ```

 Trying to guess this advanced structure would be impossible for our generic plotting functions.
-However, if your model has a `plot_representation()` method, we can make use of it:
+However, if your model has a `plot_representation` <!-- skip-lint --> method, we can make use of it:

 ```{code-cell} ipython3
 ps.plot_representation(data=rep, ylim=False);